Manning Fireworks: Year-end lists

 Manning Fireworks was featured by many music and culture publications as one of the best albums of 2024.
 The New Yorker named the album as the best of the year, while Brooklyn Vegan, The Line of Best Fit, and Stereogum placed it second.
 The record was ranked in the top ten albums of 2024 by Rolling Stone, Uncut, Clash, Paste, Associated Press, Vulture, Pitchfork, The Fader, Impose, and Entertainment Weekly.
 Gorilla vs. Bear, The A.V.
-Club, Exclaim!, Loud and Quiet, The Guardian, NME, The Ringer, The Skinny, Consequence, and Slant Magazine ranked it in their top 20, with Crack, AllMusic, MOJO, NPR, Uproxx, Vogue, and Billboard also including it in a list of the best albums of the year.
+Club, Exclaim!, Loud and Quiet, The Guardian, NME, The Ringer, The Skinny, Consequence, and Slant Magazine ranked it in their top 20, with Crack, AllMusic, NPR, Uproxx, Vogue, and Billboard also including it in a list of the best albums of the year.